Table of Contents Contents

 Province with the Lowest Taxes

 There are many different taxes that fall within the provinces and it can get quite confusing.
 When it comes to overall taxation, the province with the cheapest taxes is Alberta.
-While the Yukon is also at a GST rate of only 5%, Alberta does have the overall cheapest taxes.
+While the Yukon is also at a GST rate of only 5%, Alberta does have the overall cheapest taxes for taxpayers for both sales tax and personal tax.

 Province with the Highest Taxes